toshiakit/MeCab-Win-and-MATLAB/README.md

 ###Checking Locale settings

-On Windows MATLAB uses the locale settings from Region and Langauge control panel.
+On Windows MATLAB uses the locale settings from `Region and Language` control panel.
 If these are not set correctly, Japanese text may not be displayed correctly.
 Run `feature locale` at MATLAB prompt and make sure you get the following.

                ctype: 'ja_JP.Shift_JIS'
              collate: 'ja_JP.Shift_JIS'